 Lauren Oakes, Conservation Scientist and Adaptation Specialist

-Lauren is a Conservation Scientist with the Americas Climate Change Adaptation Program of the Wildlife Conservation Society.
+Lauren is a Conservation Scientist and Adaptation Specialist with the Americas Climate Change Adaptation Program of the Wildlife Conservation Society and Science Advisor for the Climate Adaptation Fund.
 She is an ecologist, human-natural systems scientist, and science writer.
 Her works focuses understanding the ecological impacts of climate change and how people respond to environmental changes in effort to inform adaptation strategies.
 Lauren is helping to build climate change adaptation planning efforts across the Americas with WCS and develop projects that offer benefits to wildlife conservation and people.
 Lauren has worked extensively in remote forest ecosystems from Alaska to Chile, and joins WCS with previous experience in non-profit conservation.
 In 2015, Lauren received her PhD from the Emmett Interdisciplinary Program in Environment and Resources at Stanford University, where she now holds an appointment as an Adjunct Professor in the Department of Earth System Science.

 For the past couple years, Lauren was a Research Associate and Lecturer at Stanford, teaching courses in science communication and sustainability.
 She has developed and taught interdisciplinary field courses in the Grand Canyon and Southeast Alaska, and led workshops on non-fiction science writing.
 In addition to publishing her academic research in peer-reviewed journals, Lauren has contributed to The New York Times.
 Her work has been covered by media such as The Atlantic, Scientific American, Outside, and The Christian Science Monitor.
 She is the author of a forthcoming book, In Search of The Canary Tree (Basic Books, Hachette Book Group, Inc. 2018), which draws from her years of research on the effects of climate change in Alaska’s coastal temperate forests and communities.
 It is a surprisingly hopeful story of her search for resiliency in a warming world.
 For more information, see www.leoakes.com.